COVID-19 positives increase by two in McLean County to 79; too soon to say whether virus is peaking here

 Statewide, Illinois Department of Public Health announced 1,173 new cases of coronavirus on Monday and 74 additional deaths.
 Overall, 22,025 people have had the virus and 794 people have died.

-In addition to McLean, Livingston, Ford and Logan, Central Illinois counties with cases include Champaign (87 cases, two deaths); Sangamon (48 cases, two deaths); Macon (42 cases, one death); Peoria (30 cases, one death); Christian (24 cases, three deaths); LaSalle (21 cases, one death); Tazewell (19 cases, three deaths); Douglas (11 cases); Woodford and Iroquois (nine cases each); Piatt (six cases); Coles (seven cases); Shelby (four cases); Moultrie and Cumberland (two cases each); and DeWitt and Marshall (one each).
+In addition to McLean, Macon, Tazewell, Livingston, Ford and Logan, Central Illinois counties with cases include Champaign (87 cases, two deaths); Sangamon (48 cases, two deaths); Peoria (30 cases, one death); Christian (24 cases, three deaths); LaSalle (21 cases, one death); Douglas (11 cases); Woodford and Iroquois (nine cases each); Piatt (six cases); Coles (seven cases); Shelby (four cases); Moultrie and Cumberland (two cases each); and DeWitt and Marshall (one each).

-In McLean County, COVID-19 testing continues 9 a.m. to 5 p.m. seven days a week, through May 30, at the McLean County Fairgrounds, 1106 Interstate Drive, Bloomington.
+In McLean County, COVID-19 testing continues 9 a.m. to 5 p.m. seven days a week, through May 30, at the McLean County Fairgrounds.
 Testing is for Illinois residents who are health care workers or first responders, and for anyone age 16 and older with COVID-19 symptoms (shortness of breath, fever and/or cough).

 As of Sunday night, about 1,608 people had been tested at the fairgrounds site, according to IDPH.